ShinojEdakkara/DevCenter/_posts/2017/2017-07-21-autogenerate-adapter-from-openapi-specification.md

 ## Auto-generation of Adapters

-Auto-generation of adapter for back-end systems and Microservices helps in expediting the application development.
-This features generates MFP adapter from the OpenAPI specification of the Microservices/Back-end systems.
-By using this feature, Mobile Foundation user can now focus on the application logic instead of creating the Mobile Foundation adapter, which connects the application to the desired back-end service.
+As a developer creating applications, you can significantly optimize the time you spend on backend coding by auto-generating adapters for your back-systems and Microservices.
+Use this feature of IBM Mobile Foundation to generate an MFP adapter from the OpenAPI specification of the Microservices/Back-end systems.
+By using this feature, you can now focus on the application logic instead of creating the Mobile Foundation adapter, which connects the application to the desired back-end service.

 ### Overview of Adapters